 MGM Resorts International is hoping to start its online gaming site soon in Pennsylvania, but before it can collect its first dime, it must pay an $85,000 fine to the state Gaming Control Board.

 The gaming board, during its monthly meeting Wednesday, announced a consent agreement under which MGM Resorts will pay the penalty for hiring a former board employee just six months after he left his government position.

-It’s possible that MGM Resorts will obtain approval at the board’s August meeting of the license enabling its BetMGM site to begin offering online slots, table games, and poker, but it will have to pay the fine first.
+It’s possible that MGM Resorts will obtain approval at the board’s August meeting of the license enabling its BetMGM PA site to begin offering online slots, table games, and poker, but it will have to pay the fine first.